tcassar/settle/write_up/Design.md

 	2) Edges will need a new method: `unused_capacity()`	which will return `capacity` -`flow`
 	3) Flow graphs contain a residual edge, as discussed in the Analysis phase.
 This will be accounted for with a field `residual: bool`.
 Residual edges will be treated as such.
 	4) In order to ease transaction integration later, I will also have edges explicitly track their `src` and their destination (`dest`).
 This will allow me to build a list of transactions just from a list of edges, but will be discussed further later on.
-	5) An `__eq__` function is needed, allowing differentiation between residual edges ^[the `__eq__` function in the base `Edge` class was generated by the `@dataclass` decorater.
+	5) An `__eq__` function is needed, allowing differentiation between residual edges ^[the `__eq__` function in the base `Edge` class was generated by the `@dataclass` decorator.
 However, this would fail to differentiate residual edges due to the way that `dataclasses` generates special methods]

 The key changes to the graph, in the new class `FlowGraph`, will be:
 	1) A backwards graph is no longer needed, instead it will be possible to utilise residual edges to traverse the structure the wrong way when deleting nodes
 	2) Adding edges now entails adding a residual edge counterpart, as discussed in the Analysis section.
 Thus, when edges are removed, their residual edge also needs to be removed.
 Hence, the `add_edge` and `pop_edge` functions need to be overwritten to work with `FlowEdge` objects.
 	3) A `flow_neighbour()` method needs to be introduced, as valid neighbours in the max-flow algorithm are any edges with unused capacity.
 This is different to a valid neighbour in the BFS, which is any forward-pointing non-residual edge.
 	4) A function is also needed to adjust the edges in the flow graph to become an edge with no flow, and only unused capacity remaining.
 This is added under the identifier `adjust_edges()`
+	5) A way of verifying that the settling has resulted in a fair graph, where people owe and are owed the same (net) amount of money as they originally were.
+This is done with the `net_debt` field, which is a `dict[Vertex, int]`

 In the analysis section, I detailed how the Edmonds-Karp max-flow algorithm works.
 I will implement it exactly as described in the analysis section.
-All of the methods which are involved in finding the max-flow through a flow graph will be contained in the `flow_algorithms.MaxFlow` object.
+All the methods which are involved in finding the max-flow through a flow graph will be contained in the `flow_algorithms.MaxFlow` object.
 I will decompose the task of finding the max_flow into 5 functions.
 Their signatures are listed below

 ```python
 class MaxFlow: